Throwers and Pitchers

 Minor League baseball - A look waaay back.

 The minor league Chicks practiced on Wilson Avenue, in Tullahoma, in a vacant lot, where Whiskey Trail and Wendy's are now.
 Before Whiskey Trail, Crockett's restaurant was in that building, and before that, Shoney's.
-Before Shoney's was built, the lot had to be raised up about six feet because of Rock Creek, which was prone to getting out of its banks when it rained.
+Before Shoney's was built, the lot was about six feet lower, and prone to flooding when it rained and Rock Creek got out of its banks.

 Before all those restaurants and fill dirt, the field had a small backstop, three bases, and home plate.
 The coaches kept it mowed.